 Directions for Sky

-- To make the sky—cut a piece of black poster paper and tape in a 9×13 pan
+- To make the sky—cut a piece of black poster paper and tape it to a 9×13″ pan

 - Squeeze a few drops of white tempera paint on the black paper

 - Put 3 marbles into the pan and roll the marbles around the paint to create a Jackson Pollack-like sky

 - On the blue poster paper—squeeze a few drops of white paint on the paper and have your child scrape the paint across the paper using a credit card or a piece of cardboard

 - Using various colors of cardstock paper—cut out 10-12 different sizes and shapes of snowflakes